-The 2022 National Defense Strategy of the United States of America focuses on the need to sustain and strengthen U.S. deterrence against China.
 As if to highlight the challenge posed by a return to great-power competition, China's President Xi Jinping has repeatedly called on his country to build itself into a maritime power.
-In April 2018, for example, Xi praised China's navy for making a "great leap in development" while exhorting officers and crewmen to "keep working hard and dedicate ourselves to building a first-class navy."
+In April 2018, most strikingly, Xi praised China's navy for making a "great leap in development" while exhorting officers and crewmen to "keep working hard and dedicate ourselves to building a first-class navy."
 He made these remarks at a naval parade in the South China Sea.
-Some 48 surface warships and submarines passed in review before the president, including the aircraft carrier Liaoning, while 76 fighter aircraft streaked by overhead.
-China's communist rulers see this display of naval power-the largest in China's modern history-as boosting the regime's influence, power, and prestige.
+Some 48 surface warships and submarines passed in review before the president, including the aircraft carrier Liaoning, while 76 fighter aircraft streaked overhead.
+China's communist rulers see this display of naval power-the largest in China's modern history-as boosting the party's influence, power, and prestige.

 President Xi's words echo calls to national greatness from past naval powers.
 At the turn of the twentieth century, Kaiser Wilhelm II proclaimed that his country must construct a large navy to challenge Great Britain.
-The Kaiser saw the imperial navy as a symbol of Germany's standing in the international arena and a tool to fire the passions of the German people for national endeavors.
+The Kaiser saw the imperial navy as a symbol of Germany's standing in the world and a tool to fire the passions of the German people for national endeavors.
 The German naval buildup, however, challenged Britain's position as the world's leading sea power.
-The antagonism stemming from that rivalry formed part of a strong undercurrent propelling Germany and Britain toward war.
+The antagonism stemming from that rivalry set loose a strong undercurrent propelling Germany and Britain toward war.
 The rise of Japan as a major naval power affords another example of a challenger whose actions precipitated war.
-In the Sino-Japanese War of 1894-1895, the Russo-Japanese War, and the Pacific War, Japan attacked stronger great powers in an effort to achieve regional hegemony.
-These case studies should give us pause as we contemplate the emerging dangers highlighted by the National Defense Strategy and National Security Strategy.
+In the Sino-Japanese War of 1894-1895, the Russo-Japanese War of 1904-1905, and the Pacific War of 1941-1945, Japan attacked stronger great powers in an effort to achieve regional hegemony.
+These past conflicts should give us pause as we contemplate the emerging dangers highlighted by recent editions of the National Defense Strategy and National Security Strategy.